Short on time? Here’s how to use the Tor browser safely:

 Not really — I have seen people claiming you can use Tor to circumvent geo-restrictions to access streaming content abroad, but this is not really accurate.
 My colleagues in the US and the UK tried to access US and UK streaming sites via Tor, and they weren’t able to do it.
 This is likely due to how simple it is for streaming services to block Tor servers, as their IP addresses are public.

-If you want to access streaming sites while traveling abroad, I recommend using a VPN instead — ExpressVPN is my top pick, as it consistently works with 65+ streaming apps, including top sites like Netflix, BBC iPlayer, and Disney+, and it also provides the fastest streaming speeds on the market, and has very user-friendly apps.
+If you want to stream shows while traveling, I recommend using a VPN — ExpressVPN is my top pick, as it consistently works with 65+ streaming apps, including top sites like Netflix, BBC iPlayer, and Disney+, and it also provides the fastest streaming speeds on the market, and has very user-friendly apps.

 Is the Tor browser different from a VPN?

-Yes — while the Tor browser and a VPN are similar in some regards, there are some differences between them.
+Yes — the Tor browser and a VPN are similar, but there are some differences between them.
 The Tor browser is a web browser that connects you to the Tor network, which changes your IP address and encrypts your traffic at least 3 times.
 A VPN is an online app that lets you connect to VPN servers to change your IP address and encrypt your traffic (usually just once).
 Also, the Tor browser is free and open-source.
 On the other hand, most VPNs have paid plans and only some providers have free plans, and only a few VPNs come with open-source apps.

 I personally think the Tor browser is only good for surfing dark web links, while VPNs have many more use cases — they’re great for streaming, torrenting, gaming, and bypassing censorship.
 And while both Tor and VPNs provide security and privacy, I think VPNs are better because Tor has some security issues.
 What’s more, VPNs are much faster than Tor, and this also allows them to help you prevent bandwidth throttling.